JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Deleting an image should also delete it from the cloudinary storage too #DONE
 - Improved delete post modal #DONE
 - Uploading media from edit view
-- Sharing posts, meaning share a link on social media platforms
+- Sharing posts, meaning share a link on social media platforms #DONE
+- Improving Share post Modal Css
 - Views per post
 - Emoji selector
 - Sharing audio files that can be played